tuladhar/Python-for-SysAdmin/README.md

 null  None

-## Encoding is from python to JSON(final type)
+ - `  Encoding is from python to JSON(final type)`
 >>> json.JSONEncoder().encode({"foo": ["bar", "baz"]})
 '{"foo": ["bar", "baz"]}'

-## Decoding is from JSON to python(final type)
+- `Decoding is from JSON to python(final type)`

 ## other commands

 - `iterencode(o)`
 -Encode the given object, o, and yield each string representation as available.
 For example:

-for chunk in json.JSONEncoder().iterencode(bigobject):
+>>>for chunk in json.JSONEncoder().iterencode(bigobject):
-    mysocket.write(chunk)

-    ` -sort-keys`
+    mysocket.write(chunk)]
--Sort the output of dictionaries alphabetically by key.
+` -sort-keys` -Sort the output of dictionaries alphabetically by key.

-`-h, --help¶`
-- help box
+`-h, --help¶`- help box

-`infile`
--to check your Json file for syntax

-`outfile`
--Write the output of the infile to the given outfile
+`infile`-to check your Json file for syntax `outfile`-Write the output of the infile to the given outfile

 ## note
 If the optional infile and outfile arguments are not specified, sys.stdin and sys.stdout will be used respectively:

- `json.tool `
-- to validate and pretty-print JSON objects.
+ `json.tool `- to validate and pretty-print JSON objects.

- `raw_decode`
-- This can be used to decode a JSON document from a string that may have extraneous data at the end.
+ `raw_decode`- This can be used to decode a JSON document from a string that may have extraneous data at the end.

 #### [Learn More about JSON Module](https://docs.python.org/3.7/library/json.html)